avlind/iaasextension-gov/README.md

 Simplified Always On HA<br><sub>Create Availability Groups with Azure CLI (GUI in Preview as of Oct 2020)</sub> | :x: | :heavy_check_mark:
 Azure Key Vault Ingegration<br><sub>Configure Azure Key Vault for the SQL Server instance</sub> | :x: | :heavy_check_mark:
 Add'l Integration with Azure<br><sub>Tighter integration with Azure Defender, Vulnerability Assessment and<br>Monitoring services</sub> | CY21 | CY21

-### Coming soon to Azure Government

-Many of your will know that there is now an "Easy Button" that will help you conduct [auto-registration](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-agent-extension-automatic-registration-all-vms?tabs=azure-cli) of SQL Virtual Machines currently in Azure Commerical regions.
-While the capability doesn't exist in Azure Government today (Early Jan 2021), the engineering teams are working to enable the feature across Azure Government as well.
-Once that feature is available, expect this documentation to be updated.